The Supervisory Board

 - Individuals with recognized credentials in fields considered to be relevant to the FRR’s stated missions (two members).

 The chairman of the FRR Supervisory Board is appointed from among its members by decree.
-Since November 24, 2011, Mr. Alain Vasselle has served as chairman of the Board.
-Mr. Jean Louis Beffa, Honorary Chairman and member of the Board of Directors of Saint Gobain, and Mr. Jean Christophe Le Duigou, Confederal advisor of the trade union CGT, serve as vice-chairmen.
+Since November 24, 2017, Mr. Jean-Louis Beffa, Honorary Chairman and member of the Board of Directors of Saint Gobain, has served as interim chairman of the Board.
+With Mr. Pierre-Yves Chanu, Confederal advisor of the trade union CGT and member of the Pension Advisory Council, they serve as vice-chairmen.

 The Supervisory Board is responsible for: